alcthach/bikeshare-to/docs/dev-log/bike-share-dev-log-2022-10-07.md

 The focus for today is seeing if I could complete the modeling for 2017-18 data.
 Seems doable!

 Ii was thrown an error because there was a trip that didn't have a stop time.
-I tried to cast the column as `timestamp` here, however, because there was a null value in this column the computer couldn't proceed.
+I tried to cast the column as `timestamp` he￼￼text￼

+re, however, because there was a null value in this column the computer couldn't proceed.

 ``` sql
 SELECT *